fmillion-mnsu/cs480-f23/SYLLABUS.md

 As members of the University community, students assume the responsibility to fulfill their academic obligations in a fair and honest manner.
 This responsibility includes avoiding inappropriate activities such as plagiarism, cheating, or collusion.
 Students found responsible for one or more of these activities may face both academic sanctions (such as lowering a grade, failing of a course, etc.) and disciplinary sanctions (such as probation, suspension, or expulsion).

 In this course, I encourage you to ask your peers and utilize available online resources for assistance with projects and homework.
-However, such assistance must not include sharing of code or solutions.
+However, such assistance must not include sharing or copying of code or solutions.
 All code you submit for your projects or assignments must be written by you alone.
 Here are some examples:

-* Helping your classmate understand why their syntax is causing a compilation error is OK; fixing it for them or providing a copy of your code is not.
+* Helping your classmate understand why their syntax is causing a compilation error is OK; fixing it for them or providing a copy of your code to your classmate is not.
+* Asking a classmate or online forum a question about why your code is not doing what you expect it to, and receiving answers guiding you to a solution that you implement yourself, is OK; asking someone to fix the code *for* you or simply provide you with working code is not.
-* Studying code online to learn how something is done and then implementing that solution in your own way is OK (as long as you understand and can explain your code); copying and pasting large amounts of code verbatim is not.
+* Studying code online to learn how something is done and then implementing that solution in your own way is OK (as long as you understand and can explain your code); copying and pasting large amounts of code verbatim is not. **This also applies to code generated using artificial intelligence tools**.

 If the course includes group projects, the specific requirements for submission of completed work will be outlined for that specific project.
 Some group projects may allow one submission for the entire group, while others may include both a group submission as well as individual submissions.
 Unless otherwise noted, you should assume *all* homework is to be completed and submitted **individually**.